 This recommendation covers a large portion of the population.
-For individuals with protein needs of 125-150g, 1.5 scoops is recommended.
+For individuals with protein needs of 125-150g, 1.5 scoops are recommended.

-For individuals with protein needs greater than 250g per day, 3-4 scoops might be appropriate, especially if they are struggling to eat enough whole foods to meet this target without feeling uncomfortably full.
+For individuals with protein needs greater than 250g per day, 3 scoops or 4 scoops might be appropriate, especially if they are struggling to eat enough whole foods to meet this target without feeling uncomfortably full.
 This can be a common concern while bulking.